piEsposito/blitz-bayesian-deep-learning/doc/utils.md

     * mean_: torch.tensor -> mean of the perdictions along each of the features of each datapoint on the batch axis, for each feature of ea
     * std_: torch.tensor -> std of the predictions along each of the features of each datapoint on the batch axis

- ---

-## Radial
-Changer the layer's weight sampler sampling method changed to divide its epsilon per its epsilon norm, following the Radial BNN paper.

-### Parameters:
-  * nn_module: -> torch.nn.Module, blitz.modules.base_bayesian_module.BayesianModule layer class to have its weight sampler sampling method changed to divide its epsilon per its epsilon norm, following the Radial BNN paper.

----

-## Flipout
-Changer the layer's feedforward forward method operation to perform the Flipout operation.

-### Parameters:
-  * nn_module: -> torch.nn.Module, blitz.modules.base_bayesian_module.BayesianModule layer class to have its feedforward operation feedforward method changed to perform the Flipout operation.

----